thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     **Then**, you need to add the PATH of Git into the Environment Variables

- 4. In the cmd, type "`where git`"
+ 4. In the cmd window, type "`where git`"

     ![where_git_output](/assets/images/where_git_output.png)

- 5. Copy the first one and add it to the environment variables.
+ 5. Copy the first line and add it to the environment variables.
     To open the environment variables in the search bar, type environment variables and choose Edit system environment variables.

     ![sys_path_env_editer_search](/assets/images/sys_path_env_editer_search.png)